BTCL’s Tk 463Cr 5G Project: Huawei’s win marred by controversy

 It even requested the BTCL to not open the financial offer on the day that was scheduled and without the presence of their delegated authorised person.

-However, the BTCL did not pay any heed to the request and went ahead and opened the financial offer on November 8.
+However, the BTCL did not pay any heed to the request and went ahead and opened the financial offers on November 8.

-By not giving the proper time to the bidder, BTCL went against the rules that it articulated in its own tender document, said the former CPTU DG Karim.
+By not giving the stipulated time to the bidder, the BTCL went against the rules that it articulated in its own tender document, said the former CPTU DG Karim.

 "It's an international tender and the officials of the foreign companies just can't walk into the financial opening meeting on less than two days' notice," he added.

-In just two working days -- or four days if the weekend is counted -- the BTCL board completed all evaluations and submitted the report on November 12.
+In just two working days -- or four days if the weekend is counted -- the BTCL board completed all assessments and submitted the report on November 12.

 According to the steps outlined in the tender document, even before the evaluation begins, the committee will have to take the necessary clarifications, correct arithmetical errors and convert all bidders' prices to a single currency.